 Cup (catchers required)

 Wood Bats -must be single piece wood.
 No composite wood or bamboo (If it has a BBCOR rating, it's probably not all wood and it's probably illegal)

 All teams under the travel baseball program will play on a regulation sized 90 foot baseball diamond with a 60'6" foot distance between mound and home plate.

 Teams travel across Delaware County with some Chester and Montco and Philly games.

 Schedule and commitment varies with teams and coaches.
 Younger teams tend to practice more than older teams.
 For 13/14’s parents should expect 2-3 games per week on average along with 2 practices.
 15’s and older tend to play 3 games per week and 1 practice.
 Weeknight games start at 6PM.
 Weekend start times can vary.

 Local high school, middle school and CYO baseball does not usually interfere with SAA travel baseball.
 In the event of conflicts in the seasonal overlap (during tryouts and preseason practice) our coaches will normally work around the conflicts.

 Conflicts during the playing season with other baseball, lacrosse, basketball and any other outside summer team are generally not received well after the fact.
 Players involved with any of the above should discuss their level of commitment to the team and outside conflicts with coaches before accepting a roster spot on a team.
 This does not mean don’t play.
-It simply means communicate your potential conflicts up front so that your coach can adjust accordingly.
+It simply means communicate your potential conflicts up front so that your coach can asses your unique situation and, if possible, adjust accordingly.

 Family vacations in the summer are a fact of life.
 If you can’t schedule your family vacation after the season you should discuss your vacation schedule with the coach prior to accepting a roster spot on a team.
 Again, this does not mean don’t play.
 It means be up front.